-Sunday 27th May at 11am, we celebrate the core Christian insight into the nature of God, the Holy Trinity; Father, Son & Holy Spirit.
+Sunday 30th May, 11am Sung Mass.
+We celebrate the core Christian insight into the nature of God, the Holy Trinity; Father, Son & Holy Spirit.
 Creator, Redeemer, & Inspirer.
-Our Celebrant is Fr Nigel Guthrie and Preacher is Rev Alison Whiting.

 Three Persons, One God – not a logical or mathematical puzzle to confuse us; rather the importance of relationship and community in religion and in life through self-giving and sacrificial love.

 For 2019 – Hymns 146, 159(St Patrick’s Breastplate), 336.
 Mass in C&F by Stanford and Holy, Holy Holy by Schubert

 For 2018 – Hymns 146 : 159 : 343.
 Lotti, MIssa Brevis.
 Tchaikovsky, Hymn to the Trinity.